Skip to main content

 What's a realistic collection rate improvement we should expect?

-For practices currently under 90% net collection rate, gaining 4-7 percentage points within 6 months is typical.
-For practices already at 93-94%, the gain is usually 2-3 points but compounds with reduced A/R days.
+Practices further below the benchmark have the most room to recover on net collection rate, while those already near benchmark gain less but compound the improvement with reduced A/R days.
 The bigger ROI is often from clearing denial backlogs and capturing previously unbilled ancillaries.

 Get a Free Billing Audit for Your Small Practice